Tapas Walking Tour of Barcelona City Centre

 On this page I'll share with you my experience on one Tapas Walking Tour I took around Barcelona City Centre.

-Tours of Barcelona are a great introduction to the city for first time visitors - a chance to get your bearings before perhaps setting off to do some more independent exploring.
+Tours of Barcelona give a good overview to the city for first time visitors - a chance to get your bearings before perhaps setting off to do some more independent exploring.
 I took the tapas evening walking tour and enjoyed the personal and detailed insight that it gave into the city.
 Instead of travelling down the major roads we were taken into the heart of Barcelona's 'old town' and given a local's knowledge of parts of the city that some tourists may never see.

 In this article I have given information on what stops are on the tour, the food and drinks offered, times, prices, languages and the commentary.